 As always the man was right.

 Thank you for reading.
-It is very unpleasant history to talk about, but I strongly believe that heroes like Stan, who sacrificed so much for other nations should never bee forgotten.
+It is a very unpleasant history to talk about, but I strongly believe that heroes like Stan, who sacrificed so much for other nations should never bee forgotten.

 Andrzej Dominik Zalewski